larsid/fogbed/docs/containers.md

 ```
 See all available <a href="https://larsid.github.io/fogbed/resource_models/#predefined-resources">Resources</a>.

+!!! note
+    To enable the limiting resources feature on containers see
+    <a href="https://larsid.github.io/fogbed/local_emulation/#setting-a-resource-model">Setting a Resource Model.</a>

 ## Running Commands
 After an experiment starts, you can interact with a container through the `cmd` method.
 ```py